QAP has various types of triggers to open two different menus. Each menu can be open with a mouse button, a keyboard hotkey or an icon.

 - These triggers show the QAP popup menu over any window (except those excluded, more info about exclusion list).

 - In the QAP menu, the favorite you choose is launched in a new window.

-- But, if the favorite is a folder and the target window supports folder navigation (Windows Explorer, Console or other file managers), the window location is changed to the favorite folder.
+- But, if the favorite is a folder and the target window where you open the QAP menu supports folder navigation (Windows Explorer, Console or other file managers), the window location is changed to the favorite folder.

-- Folder navigation is also available for file dialog boxes (Open, Save As, etc.) but this has to be enabled in Options window (see the Options window first tab named General, first checkbox).
+- Folder navigation is also available for file dialog boxes (Open, Save As, etc.) but this has to be enabled in Options window (see the Options window, General tab, first checkbox).

 - These triggers show the Alternative menu over any windows.

 - In the Alternative menu, you select the actions to apply to one of your favorites (see the list of Alternative menu features in: What are the Alternative menu features?).

 - Then, in the main QAP menu, select the target favorite on which the Alternative menu feature will be executed.

 Clicking on the Notification zone icon